 TTKG = [UK/(UOsm/POsm)]/PK

 Under normal conditions in a healthy person, the TTKG is 8-9.
-With potassium loading and appropriate aldosterone release and action, it rises to exceed 11.
+With potassium loading and appropriate aldosterone release and action, it rises to over 11.
 A value lower than 5 in the setting of hyperkalemia usually means an aldosterone deficiency, either in its release or in its tubular effect.
 This interpretation of the TTKG assumes concentrated urine (UOsm >POsm) and a UNa level higher than 25 mEq/L, indicating adequate distal sodium delivery.

 Note that if sodium is avidly resorbed more proximally, inadequate amounts of sodium may be delivered to the aldosterone-mediated Na-K exchange site, leading to hyperkalemia, despite the presence of normal or high levels of aldosterone.
 This situation may be seen in severe congestive heart failure (CHF) or liver failure.